How IT Training in Malaysia Has Evolved Since the Pandemic

-Updated: Feb 14
+- Feb 14

-IT training in Malaysia began in the late 1980s and early 1990s.
-It was driven by the country's industrialization and the Multimedia Super Corridor (MSC) launch in 1996, which aimed to establish Malaysia as a global tech hub.
-Private institutions, universities, and polytechnics started offering IT courses and certifications from multinational tech firms.
-The industry expanded further in the early 2000s with the rise of the Internet and government initiatives like the Human Resource Development Fund (HRD Corp).
+IT training in Malaysia originated in the late 1980s and early 1990s.
+It was fueled by the country's industrialization and the launch of the Multimedia Super Corridor (MSC) in 1996.
+This initiative aimed to make Malaysia a global tech hub.
+During this time, private institutions, universities, and polytechnics began offering various IT courses and certifications from multinational tech firms.

-However, the COVID-19 pandemic has significantly reshaped IT training, accelerating its evolution in Malaysia, where the demand for tech talent continues to grow.
+The industry experienced substantial growth in the early 2000s, driven by the rise of the Internet and government initiatives, such as the Human Resource Development Fund (HRD Corp).
+However, the COVID-19 pandemic has significantly reshaped IT training.
+It has accelerated the evolution of training programs in Malaysia, where the demand for tech talent continues to grow.
 Here are five key ways IT training has transformed since the pandemic.

 1. Increased Awareness of Upskilling